Skip to Main Content

 For industry and company research, some databases to explore include Statista, D&B Hoovers, and IBISWorld.

-For advertising and market research, try Statista, eMarketer, and Vivvix
+For advertising and market research, try Statista and eMarketer.

 To start finding out more about your chosen company's competitors, I went into IBIS world, searched for "car & automobile manufacturing," and selected their industry report.
-Although the entire report may be worth exploring for whatever industry you're interested in, I've highlighted to sections of the IBISWorld reports that may be especially helpful in the screenshot below:
+Although the entire report may be worth exploring for whatever industry you're interested in, the competitive forces and companies sections may be most useful:

 Scenario 5: IPO